hithomasmorelli/Deezer-to-Spotify/Readme.md

 ```

 ## Known Issues
+Spotify requests sometimes time out.
 Spotify doesn't care about unique playlist names.
 You can have duplicates so be aware if you run this multiple times.

 This will not transfer songs that were uploaded.
 Spotify does not offer cloud storage.
-Uploaded songs will be a line item in `errored-tracks.log` as the playlist name (since there is no song name to get)
+Uploaded songs will error.

 If songs are missing, it's likely they don't exist on Spotify.
 Its also possible it was not found by search because it relies on the songs having the same name structure.
-Check `errored-tracks.log` and search them manually.

 Spotify seems to give random 500s, can't do much about it.
 Seems to be rare.
-The script will write the failed tracks to `errored-tracks.log`
+The script will error the failed tracks.

 You might hit a rate limit.
 I tried on a premium account with thousands of songs and was okay.

-Some improvements could be made such as combining the two main python files, adding flags, etc but this would take more time than it is worth considering I needed to transfer some songs once.
+Some improvements could be made but this would take more time than it is worth considering I needed to transfer some songs once.
+Feel free to open a PR with code improvements!

 Feel free to fork and/or open a GH issue